 Michigan High in Wind Energy Potential

-Over the past ten years DTE Energy has been developing wind parks in Michigan and claims to have invested more than $2 billion in renewable energy.
-It notes that Michigan ranks among the top 15 states nationwide in potential for wind energy generation.
+Over the past ten years, DTE Energy has been developing wind parks in Michigan and claims to have invested more than $2 billion in renewable energy.
+It notes that Michigan ranks among the top 15 states nationwide in the potential for wind energy generation.

 Related Wind Energy Articles